Frequently Asked Questions about Annie Oakley

-After three weeks at the Infirmery, a man came in saying that he wanted a small girl as company for his wife.
+After three weeks at the Infirmary, a man came in saying that he wanted a small girl as company for his wife.
 Annie wrote about it later in her 1925 autobiography.

 Annie was 10 years old.

-She eventually ran away from the "wolves", walked some 20 miles to a train depot, but didn't have enough money for a ticket.
+She eventually ran away from the "wolves", walking to a train depot, but didn't have enough money for a ticket.
 A kindly man listened to her story, bought her food, and then bought her train ticket.

 Her mother was away, so Annie went to a friend of her mother's named Shaw.
 The Shaws took her in, cared for her while her mother worked, until the "He-Wolf" showed up at Annie's school one day.
 With the help of six-foot-two Frank Edington, the "He-Wolf" was turned away and did not return.

 In 1875 Annie visited her married sister, Lydia Stein, who lived near Cincinnati.
 Hotelkeeper Jack Frost, who knew Annie's reputation as a shooter, arranged a match with a professional exhibition shooter named Frank Butler.
 The match was run according to the regular rules of trap shooting.
 Frank shot twenty-four out of twenty-five birds.
 Annie won, killing all twenty-five of her birds.